When it comes to beauty supplements, collagen and biotin are at the top of the list.

 How Much Collagen Should I Take Per Day?

 Collagen supplements are very popular and studies show that supplemental collagen is more effective at boosting collagen production in the body than consuming dietary sources alone.
-However, there are no current recommendations for collagen dosing in supplementation.
+However, there are no current recommendations for collagen dosing.

-If you are considering adding a collagen supplement to your routine, most research studies support taking 2.5-15 grams consistently for at least a few months to see results .
+If you are considering adding a collagen supplement to your routine, most research studies and health professionals support taking 2.5-15 grams consistently for at least a few months to see results .

 How Much Biotin Per Day?

 It is recommended that adults get between 30-100 micrograms of biotin daily.
 To avoid deficiency, most biotin supplements contain the daily recommended intake.
-Because Biotin is a water-soluble vitamin, any that your body cannot use is excreted through the urine and toxicity risk is low .
+Biotin is a b vitamin, and like all b vitamins, biotin is water-soluble.
+This means that any extra biotin that your body cannot use is excreted through the urine and toxicity risk is low .
+Although there is likely no benefit from taking biotin in high doses, there is also likely no risk.

 Can I Take Collagen Every Day?

 Collagen supplements are considered safe and can be taken daily.
-In fact, for best results it’s recommended to take collagen supplements consistently over a long period.
-Even if your body is not low in collagen, taking a supplement will not cause harm as collagen is a protein that can be used, just like dietary sources such as meat and dairy, by your body.
+In fact, for best results it's recommended to take collagen supplements consistently over a long period.
+Even if your body is not low in collagen, taking a supplement will not cause harm as collagen is a protein that can be used by your body.

 Supplements With Collagen and Biotin

-If you are interested in adding collagen and biotin supplements to your beauty routine, consider a supplement that contains both to get the most bang for your buck, such as Naked Nutrition’s Ella Daily Beauty Protein powder.
-One serving contains 30 mcg of biotin (100% of the recommended daily intake) and 20 grams of protein from grass-fed collagen and organic seeds.
+If you are interested in adding biotin and collagen supplements to your routine, consider a supplement that contains both to get the most bang for your buck, such as our vanilla collagen peptides.
+One serving contains 30 micrograms of biotin (100% of the recommended daily intake) and 20 grams of protein from grass-fed collagen and organic seeds.

 When choosing a supplement, be sure to choose one from a trusted brand that provides third-party testing for quality and purity.
 Avoid products that contain high amounts of added sugars or artificial ingredients.